 There are two routes of mitigation available: ‘Extensions to Coursework Deadlines’ and ‘Additional Consideration’.

 Please see the Mitigating Circumstances Guidance 2021-2022 (Word) for full details, including how students apply for an Extension to a Coursework Deadline or Additional Consideration.

 Disabled students, or students with a long-term health condition (12 months or more) that impacts on their day-to-day activities, should register with Disability Services who will advise further on support and reasonable adjustments to their study and assessment.
 Disability includes Specific Learning Difficulties (such as dyslexia and dyspraxia), as well as diagnosed mental health conditions.

 IF THE STUDENT DOES NOT SIT THEIR ASSESSMENTS AND DOES NOT MAKE AN APPLICATION FOR MITIGATION

 The students are expected to contact their schools to let them know what is happening.
 If they do not submit an assessment and do not apply for mitigation they may be withdrawn from their studies.

 If the student is unable to contact their school at any stage, it is important that they get in touch with their school again, as soon as possible.

-In extreme cases, where there is evidence to show that there were circumstances beyond the student’s control which prevented them for contacting their school, a restrospective application for mitigating circumstances may be considered.
+In extreme cases, where there is evidence to show that there were circumstances beyond the student’s control which prevented them for contacting their school, a retrospective application for mitigating circumstances may be considered.

-All taught undergraduate and prostgraduate students wishing to claim mitigating circumstances, need to complete a mitigating circumstances form and provide supporting evidence to the Student Education Service in their Parent School, even if the module affected is taken in a different school.
+All taught undergraduate and postgraduate students wishing to apply for mitigating circumstances, need to complete a Mitigating Circumstances form and provide supporting evidence to their Parent School, even if the module affected is taken in a different school.